aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

 Building a web service which would help teachers automate student testing.
-Still in the early stages, evaluating [Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y).
+Still in the early stages evaluating various tech stacks.

+[Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y) would be ideal, if not for the truth that Clerk is insanely expensive or even dangerous with its 2-cents-per-user-month after 10K users.
+Assume a teacher works with 300 monthly authenticated users (MAUs).
+100 teachers = 30100 MAUs, (30100-10000)*2 cents=20100*2=402 USD extra monthly payment.
+1000 teachers: (301000-10000)*2 cents = 5820 USD extra monthly payment!

+Imagine Thibault Duplessis, the creator of lichess.org, used Clerk to authenticate 4M users.
+We would not have lichess.org at all.

+These estimates will also hold for any Clerk-authenticated web app with a 301:1 user conversion rate.
+Wonderful DX: React components, integration with Convex, multi-tenancy, youtube tutorials (brilliant marketing), the authentication problem is solved.
+Except it is not.

+TBC...

 <br>

 ## [lawtrust.eu](https://lawtrust.eu/): [lawlt.eu](http://www.lawlt.eu/) [Improved](https://github.com/aabbtree77/law2)